geeth24/geeth24/README.md

 Hi 👋 My name is Geeth Gunnampalli
 ==================================
-Full Stack Web & iOS Developer
+Full Stack Web & App Developer
 ------------------------------

 Hello, I'm Geeth Gunnampalli, a freshman at The University of Texas at Dallas.
 I started developing websites and applications in 2018.
 I have experience in modern programming languages like Swift, JavaScript & Python.